 Although rare, the risks associated with the PICC line procedure can include infection, bleeding, blood clot, increased venous thrombosis, pulmonary embolus, breakage of instrumentation during the procedure.

 Pain can be expected during the injection of the local anesthetic and discomfort, or pain, may occur related to table positioning during the procedure.
 Adherence of the catheter within the venous system at the time of removal can occur when the catheter has been in dwelling for a long periods of time, although this is a rare occurrence

 Oral antibiotic therapy is an alternative in some cases, but may not be effective against certain types of infection or against infections in certain locations.
 Inadequate treatment of an infection could result in the further spreading or increasing severity of the infection.

-IV therapy can be performed with peripheral IV catheters but these have to be replaced at least every 3 days and the veins typically become increasingly difficult to catheterize over time.
-Long-term intravenous therapy can be performed with other central venous catheters (e.g. tunneled catheters or buried port catheters).
-Compared to the PICC, insertion of these catheters is more invasive and the removal can be more complicated.
+Intravenous (IV) therapy can be performed with peripheral IV catheters, but these have to be replaced at least every three days and the veins typically become increasingly difficult to catheterize over time.
+Long-term IV therapy can be performed with other central venous catheters (for example, tunneled catheters or buried port catheters).
+Compared to the PICC, insertion of these catheter types is more invasive and their removal can be more complicated.